 |Number||The user will be presented with an input box that accepts whole numbers.|

 |Switch||The user will be presented with a toggle switch that returns a True or False result to the underlying data.|

 |Text||The user will be presented with a simple text box.|

 |Time||The user will be presented with a time picker.|

-This type of field allows the targetting of another table from which to retrieve a list of values for the field that will be shown in a combo-box style, with the key of the selected item being the value that is written into the field.
+Lookup fields allow you to target another table from which to retrieve a list of values.
+The field will be displayed to users as a combo-box, with the key of the selected item being the value that is written into the field.

 |Table||The other table that contains the data to display in the lookup.|